gossip-ink/gossip/README.md

 ### Revising: Style and Variable

-**Lastly, the revision stage involves revewing the work, adding new ideas and fixing inconsistencies with the original organization.**
+**Lastly, the revision stage involves reviewing the work, adding new ideas and fixing inconsistencies with the original organization.**

-The features introduced above already have shown that it is prettry easy to add, delete, edit each slides and adjust the structure of whole presentation in Gossip.Those are related to the content of presentation, but there is also a need to make change styles easy.
+The features introduced above already have shown that it is pretty easy to add, delete, edit each slides and adjust the structure of whole presentation in Gossip.
+Those are related to the content of presentation, but there is also a need to make change styles easy.
 To solve this problem, Gossip offer a *Style* and *Variable* panel to presenters.

 <img src="./screenshots/style.png" height="300px">&emsp;<img src="./screenshots/variable.png" height="300px">